 First impression was not good

-I’ve been staying at the Hilton Akron Fairlawn Hotel and Suites in Akron, Ohio, while consulting with Smucker’s.
+I’ve been staying at the Hilton Akron Fairlawn Hotel and Suites in Akron, Ohio while consulting with Smucker’s.

 When I checked in, I was handed a piece of paper.
-I assumed it contained information on the hotel amenities, but when I looked at it later to see if the gym was open later in the evening, I was greeted with a guest conduct policy.
+I assumed it contained information on the hotel amenities, but when I looked at it to see if the gym was open later in the evening, I was greeted with a guest conduct policy.

 It’s intense.